About Southern Research Institute

 Researchers began calculating stacked plate concentration response in single endpoint assays by creating 10 stacked serially diluted copies of each compound plate to generate a concentration response curve.
 Running stacked plates, with multiple time points on each plate, was considerably easier using robotics.

 Fig 5: Stacked plate concentration response kinetic read

 However, preparing the Excel UHTE template for the stacked plate single endpoint assays involved adding 10 concentrations, each in duplicate, to populate the template through column C to M. In addition, each plate in the dilution series had to be read at 10 time points, resulting in 100 raw data points per well, without taking duplicates into account.

 Excel’s ability to accommodate the number of necessary columns and worksheets when recording data in three dimensions was restricted, resulting in a highly complex template which proved difficult to maintain.

 Using ActivityBase XE

-In late 2007, researchers at Southern Research Institute began using ActivityBase XE for their kinetic primary and concentration response screening assays, beginning with a slightly modified version of the kinetic protocol and a single dose screen.
+Researchers at Southern Research Institute began using ActivityBase XE for their kinetic primary and concentration response screening assays, beginning with a slightly modified version of the kinetic protocol and a single dose screen.

 Fig 6: Modified single dose kinetic protocol in ActivityBase XE